 |From 1 January 2020 to 31 December 2020||€ 515||€ 462||€ 494||€ 515|

-How to get there : 3 months visa is required for all nationalities.
+How to get there : A 3-months visa is required for all nationalities.
 Most flights depart from Honolulu to Kahului (the Capital of Maui) and cost around $ 70 / rtn.

 Getting around : A car is essential: the basic rental rate is $ 25 / day.
 Petrol costs 40cent / l.
 It takes 45 min to drive from the airport to Honolua.
 Rented cars are in the sights of thieves.

-The climate : Maui has a mild and pleasant climate, with prevailing winds blowing from the northeast for most of the year.
+Climate : Maui has a mild and pleasant climate, with prevailing winds blowing from the northeast for most of the year.
 Average temperatures differ by only 2ºC between summer and winter, and near the coast they are around 20ºC.
 The winter period runs from December to March, with almost double rainfall compared to summer.
-Winter is the high season because the rest of the United States is bad weather.
+Winter is the high season because in the rest of the United States the weather is bad.
 Winter storms can last for days, so this season is slightly less attractive than summer.
 Surfers should come to Maui in the winter.

 Nature and Culture : Haleakala Crater is the largest dormant volcano in the world, and according to legend it is the soul of Maui.
 It has been a pilgrimage destination for centuries, sunrise on its peak is recommended.
 Activities on flat water days include: mountain biking, windsurfing, diving, whale watching (March-April are best for the Humpbacks).
 For nightlife go to Lahaina or Kaanapali.